Originally published: September 2024

 During the committee stage, Peers suggested hundreds of amendments, including to some of the Government's flagship rental reforms.
 These include:

 As expected, the Government declined all of the amendments proposed by Opposition and Backbench peers during the Lords committee stage.
-So far, it has only passed its own amendments.
+It has only passed its own amendments.

 Lord Best used the committee stage once again to emphasise the importance of the Regulation of Property Agents (RoPA).
 He said: